soz-live/soz-live.github.io/users/basics.md

 1. the Border - that contains the name of the class that is required to be specified. eg. SZGEPoint
 2. the Key - the name of the argument being specified. eg: POINT0
 3. the EditBox - where the value of the argument is entered / displayed
-4. the `...` Button - to specify a different class than the one listed in the border. (optional)
-5. the Options DropDown - a list of options available to specify the value for the argument.
+4. the Options DropDown - a list of options available to specify the value for the argument.

 <br>
 Where the Options vary depending upon the Class being created, but include: